weberdak/traj2nmr/README.md

 sudo apt-get install python3.8 python3.8-dev
 ```

-Note that Traj2NMR can only be used on Linux operating systems due to it's dependance on SHIFTX2, PPM and SPARTA+ for computing chemical shifts.

 Traj2NMR can now be installed by cloning the GitHub repository and running setup.py:

 ```shell